SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Examples: Macromedia Flash, Microsoft Silverlight

 <!--
-- TITLE
+- TITLE or SPAs
+- These were highly interactive apps that tried to recreate native experiences
+  - First that meant desktop applications...
+  - But later they were chasing mobile-like experiences
+- Because the entire application was running from a single web page...
+  - You needed to recreate a lot browser functionality
+  - Which starts fun but quickly becomes a headache
 - This was a "Wild West" period for front-end architecture
   - Anything was "possible"; anything goes
 - Gave us some really interesting applications
   - Spun up a whole industry of Flash games that I remember fondly
 - Just a little tangent: I got started in web development thanks to Flash.